mdernovoi/data-analysis-platform/docs/architecture.md

 #### portainer

-[Portainer](https://www.portainer.io/) is a popular web UI for Docker management.
+[Portainer](https://www.portainer.io/) is a universal container management platform for Docker and Kubernetes.
 Typing Docker CLI commands can get tedious fast.

-**NOTE**: This container is directly connected to the docker socket and thus is a security concern since it can access every file on the host machine.
+**NOTE**: This container is directly connected to the docker socket, and by nature, it has access to every file on the host machine.
+Portainer provides details about [Docker Roles and Permissions](https://docs.portainer.io/advanced/docker-roles-and-permissions) as well as a blog titled [Secure Your Portainer Setup with Security Controls](https://www.portainer.io/blog/secure-your-portainer-setup-with-security-controls) to help understand this more in detail.
 If you want to harden your setup, this service can be removed since it is optional for the operation of the Data Analysis Platform.

 #### nginx-proxy